 - o The common stock of the combined company was cancelled and the corresponding stockholder's equity accounts were eliminated. - o The acquired businesses were converted into limited liability companies for book and income tax purposes.
-As a result, a new category of equity, members's interest, was created.
-The value assigned to member's interest was \$121.2 million, consisting of \$100.6 million based on the fair value of the Company's assets and liabilities at the acquisition date and \$20.6 million related to the deferred income taxes assumed by the Company's parent upon the limited liability company formation.
+As a result, a new category of equity, member's interest, was created.
+The value assigned to member's interest as of June 30, 2000, was \$119.4 million consisting of \$98.8 million based on the adjusted fair value of the Company's assets and liabilities at the acquisition date and \$20.6 million related to the deferred income taxes assumed by the Company's parent upon the limited liability company formation.

-Also, during the first quarter of 2000, the Company's parent contributed \$48.8 million to the Company to pay off its long-term notes and settle its intercompany account and tax payables.
+Also, during the six months ended June 30, 2000, the Company's parent contributed \$50.6 million to the Company to pay off its long-term notes and settle its June 30, 2000, balances of intercompany accounts and tax payables.

-These interim combined financial statements include the elimination of all intercompany accounts and transactions.
-The balance sheet as of December 31, 1999 has been derived from the audited financial statements.
+These interim condensed combined financial statements include the elimination of all intercompany accounts and transactions.
+The condensed combined balance sheet as of December 31, 1999 has been derived from the audited financial statements.
 In addition, adjustments which, in the opinion of the respective management of these entities, are of a normal, recurring nature, have been made to fairly present the interim results of operations.
 However, information for interim periods may not necessarily be indicative of the results of operations for the entire year due to the seasonal nature of these businesses.
-Furthermore, the adjustments made related to El Paso Energy's acquisition of the Company and the conversion to limited liability companies, cause certain relationships in the interim financial statements for the three months ended March 31, 2000 and March 31, 1999 to not be comparable.
+Furthermore, the adjustments made related to El Paso Energy's acquisition of the Company and the conversion to limited liability companies cause certain relationships in the interim financial statements for the quarter and six months ended June 30, 2000 and June 30, 1999 to not be comparable.